The Chess Move That Never Goes Wrong

 There is one such move that you can play on a chess board which is guaranteed to work almost every time.
 It comes with lots of historical significance as well.
 Therefore, you can be sure that this move works.
 Whether you are using plastic or wooden chess boards or playing online, this will help improve your game and make you a better player.

 Before getting into the details of the move, keep in mind that the game of chess involves quite a bit of subjectivity, as does any game or sport in all honesty.
 Discussions around the best moves and best players are often based on personal opinions and there is never one objective answer.
 So, there will always be multiple views but that just adds to the beauty of it.
-With that said, let’s talk about a ploy that is as beautiful as it is daring and is a personal favorite of many chess grandmasters past and present.
+With that said, let’s talk about a ploy that is as beautiful as it is daring and is a personal favourite of many chess grandmasters past and present.

 A Piece Sacrifice